Okahyphen/stumble-core/README.md

    )
 ```

-The `use` method loads *extension*-like objects, transforming them into Extension objects, and placing these new objects in the `.extensions` Map instance property.
+The `use` method loads *extension*-like objects, translating them into Extension objects, and placing these new objects in the `.extensions` Map instance property.

 The `extension` argument may be a single *extension*-like object, or an array of *extension*-like objects.
 The `pending` and `index` arguments **should** be omitted from any outside call to `use`.
 These arguments are used internally, when the `use` method employs a recursive strategy to attempt loading missing extension `.needs`.

+`use` returns the instance of `StumbleCore` for chaining.

 See: [Extensions](#extensions)